Planning interventions in a controlled pandemic: the COVID-19 case

-The evolution of $D(t)$,$I(t)$,$T(t)$,$\rho(t)$ is shown by curves of different colors, respectively red,green,blue,black.
+The evolution of $D(t)$, $I(t)$, $T(t)$, $\rho(t)$ in Fig. \ref{figcompareICU} is shown by curves of different colors, respectively red, green, blue, and black.
 Thick (thin) lines correspond to MVF (MSF).
 Solid (dashed) lines correspond to $\Delta = 21$ ($\Delta = 135$).
-Let's start with the simpler case of rate control in Fig. \ref{figcompareICU}.
+Let us start with the simpler case of rate control in Fig. \ref{figcompareICU}.
 Here, $I(t)$ is maintained constant through the entire period of two years.
 When vaccinations start (day 365), two extreme behavior for $\rho(t)$ arise, as expected, by MSF with $\Delta = 21$ (thin dashed black line) and MVF with $\Delta = 21$ (thick dashed black line), with the other curves (related to $\Delta = 135$) lying in between these two.
-MSF with $\Delta = 21$ allows us to release more quickly social restrictions, saving economic cost at the expense of more deaths.
-The case of HT control in Fig. \ref{figcompareICU} is more complex, since here $I(t)$ is not constant, and in fact decreases drastically during the second year thanks to the self-adaptive nature of HT control.
+MSF with $\Delta = 21$ allows us to release social restrictions more quickly, lowering the economic cost at the expense of more deaths.
+The case of HT control in Fig. \ref{figcompareICU} is more complex, since here $I(t)$ is not constant and, in fact, decreases drastically during the second year thanks to the self-adaptive nature of HT control.

-The fact that, at the end of the second year, better trade-offs are achieved by the not self-adaptive rate control may appear counter-intuitive.
+The fact that better trade-offs are achieved by the not self-adaptive rate control at the end of the second year may appear counter-intuitive.
 Note, however, that such better trade-offs are only possible under a carefully tuned MSF policy, and they are thus hardly achievable in practice.
-At last observe that in a more realistic setting, one might not arbitrarily choose the rate of new infections.
-For example, if one cannot operate below $\lambda_C=4,000$, from Fig. \ref{figcompareICU} the best option would likely be MVF, which produces significantly fewer deaths at the expense of a tolerable and largely justifiable increase of the economic cost.
-Interestingly, in this case $\Delta = 135$ would produce a significantly smaller penalty in the economic cost with respect to $\Delta = 21$, while generating an almost identical number of deaths.
+At last, observe that in a more realistic setting, one might not arbitrarily choose the rate of new infections.
+For example, if one cannot operate below $\lambda_C=4,000$, from Fig. \ref{figcompareICU}, the best option would likely be MVF, which produces significantly fewer deaths at the expense of a tolerable and largely justifiable increase of the economic cost.
+Interestingly, in this case, $\Delta = 135$ would produce a significantly lower penalty in the economic cost with respect to $\Delta = 21$ while generating an almost identical number of deaths.